Endone Tablets is a brand of medicine containing the active ingredient oxycodone hydrochloride.

 Early consultation with your doctor can help prevent more serious complications by allowing prompt adjustments in your ENDONE therapy.

 Keep ENDONE tablets in their container until it is time to take them.
-If you take them out of their container, they may not keep well.
+If you take them out of their container, they may not keep as well.

 Keep ENDONE tablets in a cool, dry place where the temperature stays below 30°C.